Mike Darnell

-Michael H. Darnell (born 1962) is an American television executive and former child actor.
-He is currently the president of unscripted and alternative television at Warner Bros.
-He spent nearly 19 years at the FOX network as president of alternative entertainment, overseeing the network's reality television division during the genre's rise.
-In 2017, Preston Beckman, a former FOX executive who writes under the pseudonym The Masked Scheduler, called Darnell "the king of reality TV and one of the more interesting, offbeat characters ever to occupy an executive suite."
+Michael Darnell (born 1962 or 1963) is an American entertainment executive.
+As president of Alternative Entertainment at the Fox network and subsequently president of Unscripted Television at Warner Bros., Darnell was in charge of some of the most successful and longest-running franchises in television history, including American Idol, The Bachelor franchise, The Voice, Family Guy, Futurama, Hell's Kitchen, Kitchen Nightmares, MasterChef, Little Big Shots, The Ellen DeGeneres Show, So You Think You Can Dance, Are You Smarter Than a 5th Grader?, The Simple Life, Temptation Island, and many more.

-Early life and career
+Background and personal life

 Mike Darnell was born in Philadelphia, Pennsylvania, to Eileen and Doyle E. Darnell.
-His father was a policeman, and Darnell was raised and attended public school in Philly's Northeast section.
+His father was a policeman, and Darnell was raised and attended public school in Philadelphia's northeast section.
 When he was 10, a talent manager saw him singing at a Police Athletic League event and encouraged him to do commercials.
 When he was 12, his family moved to California, where he eventually appeared in, or voiced-over, some sixty commercials.
 He also appeared in TV episodes such as Sanford and Son, Welcome Back, Kotter and Kojak.
 Later he worked as a bank teller to help pay his way through Cal State-Northridge.
 He also played piano at a night spot.
 Soon after graduating, he had an internship at Entertainment Tonight, which he says he "hated", before he started working at Fox's West Coast flagship station KTTV, within their news department.

 Darnell is married to Carolyn Oberman, a public relations executive who works for the Emmy Awards, and they have a daughter.
 As of 2018, he lives in Calabasas, California.